 Following in his brother’s footsteps, Jeff started playing trumpet at the age of 8.
 In his mid teens he was playing gigs at local nightclubs in a group that also included Steve Prusak.

-Through the 80’s and 90’s he mixed for many artists, completed many training courses in Pro Audio, and designed countless sound systems while keeping his day job at Stage Sound Inc. where he is now GM/Vice President of Sales.
+Through the 80’s and 90’s he mixed for many artists, completed many training courses in Pro Audio, and designed countless sound systems at Stage Sound Inc. in Roanoke.

 Jeff stopped mixing bands for a while and thought those days were behind him until he was offered a job with The Worx.
 "I've really enjoyed working the group.
 Great musicians and just plain good guys"